bguisard/climate-aidvocate/README.md

 occasional climate denial response.

 ### Safety Checks
 Before the bot tweets a response, we apply the same stance classifier used on incoming tweets to our response.
 If the response is not classified as climate change `believer`, it flags the tweet as potentially unsafe and does not send.

 ### Direct Mentions
-If a user mentions [@ClimateAIdvocat]: https://twitter.com/ClimateAIdvocat and describes an everyday activity in their tweet, the bot recommends related action items that promote sustainability.
+If a user mentions [@ClimateAIdvocat] and describes an everyday activity in their tweet, the bot recommends related action items that promote sustainability.
 We use GPT-3 as an unsupervised classifier here to determine whether the